absharma3/tracking-services/README.md

 AssetTrackingServices - apis related to tracking a vehicle on a trip.

 MobileTracking Services - apis realted to tracking a mobile with a user on a trip.

+**Build:**
+To build the project just run
+mvn clean install

+**Run:**
+For running the application you need an instance of mongodb running on the default port.
+Start the application by running mvn spring-boot:run